 Ramin has been an inspirational educator throughout his career.
-From tutorials for undergrads (with free tea!) in the Experimental Psychology department at Oxford University, through two-week derivative courses for traders at an investment bank, Ramin never fails to leave audiences knowing more and feeling good about themselves in the process.
+From tutorials in cognitive science and neural networks for undergrads (with free tea!) in the Experimental Psychology department at Oxford University, through two-week derivative courses for traders at an investment bank, Ramin never fails to leave audiences knowing more and feeling good about themselves in the process.

 Ramin loves to speak about:

 - Long-term investment via Asset Allocation with cheap exchange traded funds